About Two Owls

 This is a second Hawfinch I've managed to record from my listening station.
 Recorded in spring 2023 which was a bit of a surprise when I was going through the recordings the morning after.

 A nighttime recording of a Hawfinch passing over the listening station was a very nice recording to get two years ago.
 This recording was made in the autumn which perhaps wasn't to unusual as they have been seen at time on early visual migration watches around the harbour mouth and from Ballard.
-The sonogram/spectogram only shows the second, third and fourth calls.
+The sonogram/spectrogram only shows the second, third and fourth calls.

 Little Stint